 • heaviness in the stomach.

-If the deformity of the gallbladder is combined with dysbiosis, dyskinesia and other concomitant diseases, the clinical manifestations may change.
-Often there is flatulence, stool disorders.
-Pain in the right hypochondrium appears mainly after overeating, violation of the prescribed diet, when a person allows himself spicy foods, fatty meat, alcohol.
-Explicit overeating, especially after fasting, can even lead to acute inflammation of the bladder with the appearance of sharp pains and signs of biliary colic.
+If gallbladder deformation is combined with dysbiosis, dyskinesia and other concomitant diseases, clinical manifestations may change.
+Flatulence and stool disorders often occur.
+Pain in the right hypochondrium appears mainly after overeating, violating the prescribed diet, when a person allows himself spicy foods, fatty meats, and alcohol.
+Overeating, especially after fasting, can even lead to acute inflammation bubble with the appearance sharp pain and signs of biliary colic.

-For any discomfort in the right hypochondrium, the appearance of nausea after eating, it is necessary to undergo an ultrasound of the liver and gallbladder with a load (after a choleretic breakfast).
-The study is affordable and safe.
-An ultrasound of the gallbladder can be performed without a medical referral.
-If, according to the results of the procedure, a specialist detects echo signs of deformation of the gallbladder (thickening of the walls, kinks, violation of the shape and outlines of the organ), it is necessary to contact a gastroenterologist or hepatologist for the appointment of a diet and appropriate treatment.
+If you experience any discomfort in the area of the right hypochondrium or nausea after eating, you must undergo an ultrasound of the liver and gallbladder with a load (after a choleretic breakfast).
+The study is affordable and safe for health.
+An ultrasound of the gallbladder can be performed without a doctor’s referral.
+If, based on the results of the procedure, a specialist detects echo signs of deformation of the gallbladder (thickening of the walls, kinks, disruption of the shape and outline of the organ), it is necessary to contact a gastroenterologist or hepatologist to prescribe a diet and appropriate treatment.

-Additionally, the doctor may recommend duodenal intubation with a bile test.
-It is also worth taking a biochemical blood test, feces for helminth eggs and dysbiosis.
-Ultrasound for biliary deformity is repeated several times a year, even if there are no complaints.
-Frequent diagnostics allows you to control the degree of functionality of the organ, to identify possible calculi and signs of cholecystitis.
+Additionally, the doctor may recommend duodenal intubation with bile testing.
+Also worth taking biochemical analysis blood, feces for helminth eggs and dysbacteriosis.
+Ultrasound for gall bladder deformation is repeated several times a year, even if there are no complaints.
+Frequent diagnostics allows you to control the degree of functionality of the organ, identify possible stones and signs of cholecystitis.

-Treatment of deformity of the gallbladder is required in cases where anomalies in the development of the organ cause discomfort and are accompanied by functional disorders.
-If there are no complaints, it is recommended to limit yourself to diet only.
-But at the same time, preventive visits to a gastroenterologist and an ultrasound examination are required several times a year.
+Treatment of gallbladder deformation is required in cases where abnormalities in the development of the organ cause discomfort and are accompanied by functional disorders.
+If there are no complaints, it is recommended to limit yourself to following a diet.
+But at the same time, preventive visits to a gastroenterologist and ultrasound examinations several times a year are required.

-Many people live comfortably with deformed gallbladders without making any complaints.
-In some patients, abnormalities of the organs of the biliary system are congenital.
-They are formed even in the prenatal state and usually do not pose a threat to life and health.
-The presence of congenital deformities can only be considered a predisposing factor for the development of diseases of the gallbladder and liver.
+Many people live peacefully with deformed gallbladders without making any complaints.
+In some patients, abnormalities of the biliary system are congenital.
+They are formed in the prenatal state and usually do not pose a threat to life and health.
+The presence of congenital deformities can only be considered a predisposing factor to the development of diseases of the gallbladder and liver.

-If, during ultrasound diagnostics, the doctor detects pathological changes in the walls of the bile duct and signs of an inflammatory process, a specific treatment is prescribed.
+If, during ultrasound diagnostics, the doctor detects pathological changes in the walls of the gallbladder and signs of an inflammatory process, a specific treatment is prescribed.
 It may include the use of the following groups of drugs:

 • antispasmodics;